NEW HAMPSHIRE FUNERAL RESOURCES & EDUCATION

 Under New Hampshire law RSA 290:1, a death certificate may be filed by the deceased’s next of kin, a designated agent, or a funeral director.
 This must be accomplished electronically within 36 hours of death, and followed with the original paperwork within 10 days.
 If the death occurs during a period when the Town Clerk’s office is closed, such as holidays and weekends, and the family is acting as their own funeral director, either the Town Clerk in the town or city of record where the death occurred must agree to help file, or a funeral director must be hired specifically to file electronically.

-• A completed and signed death certificate must be obtained from the physician, hospice nurse, Medical Examiner, Attending Physician, and/or other qualified authority who pronounces the death and authorizes cause of death on the medical portion of the death certificate;
+• If electronic filing is not available, a completed and signed paper death certificate must be obtained from the physician, hospice nurse, Medical Examiner, Attending Physician, and/or other qualified authority who pronounces the death and certifies cause of death on the medical portion of the death certificate.

 • Make a copy for your records.

-Getting the Death Certificate Signed by a Medical Authority
+Getting the Paper Death Certificate Signed by a Medical Authority

 • Physicians must certify the medical portion of the death certificate within 24 hours of the death.
 It is up to the filing party to locate and obtain that signature.